Armor & Shields

 This shield is designed for riot control, not combat.
 It provides excellent protection against thrown objects and melee strikes but won't stop bullets.
 Against firearm attacks, this shield provides no AC bonus.

 Description: Clear polycarbonate shield used by police for riot control.
 Rectangular design provides coverage from head to knee.
-Lightweight and durable, designed to protect against thrown objects, clubs, and edged weapons while allowing the user to see threats clearly.
-The transparency is both tactical and psychological—rioters can see the officers' faces.
+Lightweight and durable, designed to protect against thrown objects, clubs, and edged weapons.
+The transparency allows you to see threats clearly while providing protection—both tactical and psychological, as rioters can see the officers' faces.

 AC Bonus: +3